Toblerity/Fiona/README.rst

     import fiona

     # Open a file for reading.
-We'll call this the "source."
+We'll call this the source.

     with fiona.open("tests/data/coutwildrnp.shp") as src:

-        # The file we'll write to, the "destination", must be initialized
+        # The file we'll write to must be initialized with a coordinate
-        # with a coordinate system, a format driver name, and
+        # system, a format driver name, and a record schema.
+We can get
-        # a record schema.
-We can get initial values from the open
+        # initial values from the open source's meta property and then
-        # collection's ``meta`` property and then modify them as
+        # modify them as we need.
-        # desired.

         meta = src.meta
         meta["schema"]["geometry"] = "Point"

         # Open an output file, using the same format driver and
         # coordinate reference system as the source.
-The ``meta``
+The meta
-        # mapping fills in the keyword parameters of fiona.open().
+        # mapping fills in the keyword parameters of fiona.open.

         with fiona.open("test_write.shp", "w", **meta) as dst: